cloudControl/documentation/Guides/Java/HelloWorld.md

-#Deploying Java WEB application with embedded Jetty server
+#Deploying a Jetty application

-If you're looking for a fast and light Java WEB server / Servlet container for your projects, you definitely have to try [Jetty](http://jetty.codehaus.org/jetty/).
+If you're looking for a fast and lightweight Java web server / Servlet container for your projects, you definitely have to try [Jetty](http://jetty.codehaus.org/jetty/).
 Now at [version 7.6.0](http://dist.codehaus.org/jetty/jetty-hightide-7.6.0/), it provides a variety of features to speed up and simplify your application development, including:

 * Open source
 * Commercially usable